 What does Altcademy cost?
 How much work is involved?

 For the full-stack program, the personalized career path tuition is $1,590 upfront or 6 monthly payments of $318.
 Those in the immersive path pay $1,045 upfront or make 6 monthly payments of $209.
-Candidates interested in the personalized career option for the front-end and back-end tracks pay $990 upfront or make 6 monthly payments of $189, whereas those enrolled in the immersive options pay $740 upfront or make 6 monthly payments of $150.
+Candidates interested in the personalized career option for the front-end and back-end tracks pay $990 upfront or make 6 monthly payments of $189.
+Those enrolled in the immersive options pay $740 upfront or make 6 monthly payments of $150.

-To register, students must fill out a brief application, choose their program and track, and select their payment plan and method.
+To register, students must fill out a brief application.
+Then they choose their program and track, and select their payment plan and method.
 They can pay via debit card, credit card, or PayPal.
 There are no prerequisites, so beginners are welcome.

 Ratings and reviews